Comment to WVDEP on the Water Quality Impacts of the Rockwool Facility by December 20

 The West Virginia Department of Environmental Protection (DEP) released for public comment the City of Charles Town’s application for the NPDES permit WV0022349 for the Rockwool manufacturing facility.

-The proposed Rockwool manufacturing facility is proposing to discharge 14,000 gallons per day of non-domestic wastewater for treatment in the City of Charles Town’s wastewater treatment plant (WWTP).
+The proposed Rockwool manufacturing facility is proposing to discharge nearly 15,000 gallons per day of non-domestic wastewater for treatment in the City of Charles Town’s wastewater treatment plant (WWTP).
 The WWTP discharges into Evitts Run, a tributary of the Shenandoah River within the Chesapeake Bay Watershed.
 Because of the sensitivity of the Chesapeake Bay Watershed addition scrutiny of this permit is needed.

 Watershed Protection: The facility is located within the Chesapeake Bay Watershed.
 Restoration efforts are underway to improve the Chesapeake Bay and significant progress has been made.
 The region is currently developing Phase III of the Watershed Implementation Plan (WIP III).
 This modification will contribute to the pollution load of the Chesapeake Bay Watershed.
 Waste load calculations should be included in the application.